40 People Share How Childhood Medical Neglect Still Echoes In Their Lives Today

 Healing Through Therapy

-According to Dr. Judith Herman, a trauma expert, trauma-informed therapy can be beneficial for those affected by childhood neglect.
-Her work highlights the importance of creating a safe space for individuals to process their experiences.
+Trauma-informed therapy can be beneficial for those affected by childhood neglect.
+Creating a safe space for individuals to process their experiences is important.

 Therapies that focus on building resilience and self-worth can help survivors recognize their inherent value.
 Engaging in such therapeutic practices can facilitate healing and empower individuals to reclaim their voices.